 For more information on the ways we work with and within the Greater New Orleans Area, check out our Community Engagement webpage.

-Gaynell Brady is the Public Engagement and Community Program Coordinator at The National WWII Museum in New Orleans.
+Gaynell Brady served as the Public Engagement and Community Program Coordinator at The National WWII Museum in New Orleans.
 Gaynell has an MA in Museum Studies from Southern University at New Orleans.
 Past professional experiences include National Park Service-Jean Lafitte National Historical Park & Preserve, New Orleans Jazz National Historical Park, Louisiana State Museum, and River Road African American Museum.